 Adoption date: June 18, 2014; Reviewed 10/12/17 Audit Committee

 The Board of Education recognizes that good student health is vital to successful learning and acknowledges its responsibility, along with that of parent(s) or guardian(s), to protect and foster a safe and healthful environment for the students.

 The school shall work closely with students’ families to provide detection and preventive health services.
-In accordance with law, the school will provide vision, hearing, dental inspection and scoliosis screening.
+In accordance with law, the school will provide vision, hearing and scoliosis screening.
 Problems shall be referred to the parent(s) or guardian(s) who shall be encouraged to have their family physician/dentist provide appropriate care.

 The Board recognizes that the State of New York may authorize and require the collection of data from health certificates in furtherance of tracking and understanding health care issues that affect children.
 The Board supports these efforts and expects administrators to cooperate and to observe the appropriate laws and regulations in carrying out those responsibilities, including those that relate to student privacy.